Adhara-Tech/adhara-images/simple-oidc-provider/README.md

 ## Configuration

-1. Execute `npm install` to install node dependencies
+1. Execute `npm install` to install node dependencies.

 2. Specify a list of users in a users.yaml file.